src-d/go-kallax/README.md

 * Benchmarks were run on a 2015 MacBook Pro with i5 and 8GB of RAM and 128GB SSD hard drive running fedora 25.
 * Benchmark of `database/sql` for querying with relationships is implemented with a very naive 1+n solution.
 That's why the result is that bad.

+## Acknowledgements

+* Big thank you to the [Masterminds/squirrel](https://github.com/Masterminds/squirrel) library, which is an awesome query builder used internally in this ORM.
+* [lib/pq](https://github.com/lib/pq), the Golang PostgreSQL driver that ships with a ton of support for builtin Go types.

 ## Contributing